python/cpython/Doc/c-api/gcsupport.rst

 .. c:function:: int PyObject_GC_IsTracked(PyObject *op)

-   Returns 1 if the object *op* is being currently tracked by the garbage collector and 0 otherwise.
+   Returns 1 if the object type of *op* implements the GC protocol and *op* is being currently tracked by the garbage collector and 0 otherwise.

-   This function will return 0 for objects that do not have implemented support for the garbage collector.
+   This is analogous to the Python function :func:`gc.is_tracked`.

    .. versionadded:: 3.9

 .. c:function:: int PyObject_GC_IsFinalized(PyObject *op)

-   Returns 1 if the object *op* has been already finalized by the garbage collector and 0 otherwise.
+   Returns 1 if the object type of *op* implements the GC protocol and *op* has been already finalized by the garbage collector and 0 otherwise.

-   This function will return 0 for objects that do not have implemented support for the garbage collector.
+   This is analogous to the Python function :func:`gc.is_finalized`.

    .. versionadded:: 3.9